GreyGnome/EnableInterrupt/README.md

 *_What's New?_
-- Fri Jun 22 06:49:57 CDT 2018
+- Wed Sep  4 19:30:45 CDT 2019
-    - Version 1.0.0 of the library has been released.
-Alex Reinert contributed Bobuino support.
-Thanks, Alex!
-And at this point, I think it's long past due that we stick a non-beta sticker on this thing.
-Congratulations, EnableInterrupt- you are all grown up.
-Version 1.0.0 it is.
+    - Version 1.1.0 of the library has been released.
+We add support for the ATmega2561 and 1281 chips, with pinouts defined from the MCUdude/MegaCore project.
+Code donations by Kizmit99.
+Plus, a documentation bugfix from Greg Bowler.
+Thanks, folks!

-The EnableInterrupt library is an Arduino interrupt library, designed for all versions of the Arduino- at this writing, the Uno (and other ATmega328p-based boards, like the mini), Due, Zero, Leonardo (and other ATmega32u4-based boards, like the Micro), the Mega2560 (and other ATmega2560-based boards, like the MegaADK), and for non-Arduino chips: the 644/1284p (Mighty1284, Sodaq Mbili and EnviroDIY Mayfly)
+The EnableInterrupt library is an Arduino interrupt library, designed for 8-bit versions of the Arduino- at this writing, the Uno (and other ATmega328p-based boards, like the mini), Due, Zero, Leonardo (and other ATmega32u4-based boards, like the Micro), the Mega2560 (and other ATmega2560-based boards, like the MegaADK), and for non-Arduino chips: the 644/1284p (Mighty1284, Sodaq Mbili and EnviroDIY Mayfly)